 Panel Review

 After Division staff review, the Division will release eligible applications to the grant panel for review and scoring.
-Panelists must be practicing artists or other professionals.
+Panelists must be professionals in their field.
 Panelists will be appointed by the Secretary of State each year based on the following considerations (in no particular order):

-panelist resume, knowledge, experience, and active involvement in the program, type or discipline being reviewed;
+Panelist resume, knowledge, experience, and active involvement in the program, type or discipline being reviewed;

-panelist experience with the panel process;
+Panelist experience with the panel process;

-panelist availability;
+Panelist availability;

-geographic representation;
+Geographic representation;

-minority representation;
+Minority representation;

-conflicts of interest; and
+Conflicts of interest; and

-diverse aesthetic, institutional, and cultural viewpoints.
+Diverse aesthetic, institutional, and cultural viewpoints.

 The Division is always seeking panelist nominations.
 Anyone may nominate a panelist (themselves or someone else) at any time by contacting a program manager (see help).
 Panelists may serve on a specific panel for up to 3 consecutive years.
 Panelists serve on a volunteer basis.